AndrewKyrios/Band/README.md

-"My favorite candy is candy corn!"
+"My favorite candy is chocolate!, especially the ones that have mint filling"